A computational model of twisted elastic ribbons: End-to-End Twisting

 The onset of longitudinal wrinkles is determined by the out-of-plane displacement along the midline of the ribbon, as illustrated in Fig.~\ref{fig:wrinkling_analysis}a.
 After the onset of wrinkling, we observe that the frequency content of the wrinkle profile is peaked at a characteristic frequency $f=1/\lambda$, with $\lambda$ being the dominant wrinkle wavelength (Fig.~\ref{fig:wrinkling_analysis}b).
 To enhance the detection of wrinkle onset, frequencies outside a specified range near the characteristic frequency are removed from the wrinkle profile, as shown in Fig.~\ref{fig:wrinkling_analysis}b--c.
-The resulting wrinkle amplitude exhibits a sharp increase at a scaled twist angle $\eta_{\text{lon}}$; this ``knee point''~\cite{satopaa2011finding} of the amplitude curve is taken to be the onset of longitudinal buckling (Fig.~\ref{fig:wrinkling_analysis}d).
+The resulting wrinkle amplitude (see Fig.~\ref{fig:wrinkling_analysis} caption for definition) exhibits a sharp increase at a scaled twist angle $\eta_{\text{lon}}$; this ``knee point'' of the amplitude curve\reva{---approximately the point of maximum curvature in the data~\cite{satopaa2011finding}---}is the onset of longitudinal buckling (Fig.~\ref{fig:wrinkling_analysis}d).

 Transverse buckling and self-contact are detected by measuring the shortest distance between any two points on opposing long edges of a ribbon.
 At $\eta = 0 $ this distance is equal to the ribbon width $W$.
 However, as $\eta$ increases, we continue to track this distance, as shown in Fig.~\ref{fig:buckling_contact}a.
 The onset of transverse buckling is marked by a pronounced change in the slope of the edge distance plot.
-A second abrupt change in slope marks the point of self-contact of the ribbon, after which the shortest edge separation is approximately constant near the ribbon's effective thickness.
+A second abrupt change in slope marks the point of self-contact of the ribbon, after which the shortest distance between opposing long edges is approximately constant near the ribbon's effective thickness.